Why make a lasting power of attorney

 Family members or key employees might provide a short-term solution, but should your incapacity continue for any length of time, you need to protect yourself by ensuring you have a representative in place who has your best interests in mind and has the authority to take action on your behalf.

 Giving someone you trust the ability to make important decisions on your behalf is called a lasting power of attorney (LPA).
 He or she will have the legal authority to handle your affairs, together with guidance and instructions on how they should act.

 If you do not have a LPA in place and you become unable to deal with your affairs yourself, then a relative or other appropriate representative would have to make an application to the Court of Protection to be appointed to make decisions on your behalf.
 This can be a costly and time-consuming process and means that you have no control over who is appointed or what decisions he or she can make.

 There are two different types of LPA.

 Property and financial affairs LPA

 This allows your attorney to deal with your financial affairs and your property and could include paying bills or selling your property or investments.
 This type of LPA can also be used while you still have capacity to handle your financial affairs and property if needed.

 Health and welfare LPA

-The team at David Allen can help you complete the necessary paperwork and follow the correct procedures to register your Lasting Power of Attorney with the Office of the Public Guardian.
+The team at David Allen can help you complete the necessary paperwork and follow the correct procedures to register your LPA with the Office of the Public Guardian.